kylamedina/styleguide.js/README.md

 and parse them in your custom template.

 ### Customize look and feel
 Feel free to use your own look and feel.
-Include your own css, js or use your own Jade-template.
+Include your own css, js or use your own pug-template.

 ````js
 var StyleGuide = require('styleguidejs');